XEDGit/memdetect/README.md

     ./malloc_wrapper.sh --d .. --fail loop --filter rl_ --flags -Iincludes -lreadline -L/Users/XEDGit/.brew/opt/readline/lib -I/Users/XEDGit/.brew/opt/readline/include --e examples

 ## Understanding the output:

+The output will contain malloc calls coming from the source file, which means it will not contain the calls from library functions, for example if you use *strdup()* the malloc call done by *strdup()* will not be shown.
+This can be bypassed on Linux by including the `--include-ext` flag

 ### Reference: